-- Leaders will monitor the work in students' books to check the quality of education and the feedback that is being provided by the department/key stage. - The scrutiny of marking and feedback will be carried out twice per half term by middle leaders using the RAG template (see below).
-This will be in liaison with their Senior links who will report to the Principal and Associate Principals on the standard and quality of marking and feedback within their link faculties. - The Senior Leadership team will conduct a book scrutiny at least once per term as indicated on the school calendar. - Any work that is not in line in with the Feedback for Learning policy must be addressed immediately with clear support, deadlines and expectations given for when this will need to be addressed. - If this is not addressed or improvements are not seen, a plan should be in place to support the member of staff.
+- Leaders will monitor the work in students' books to check the quality of education and the feedback that is being provided by the department/key stage. - The scrutiny of marking and feedback will be carried out once per half term, (as indicated on the school calendar), by middle leaders using the RAG template (see below) which will also need to completed on Blue Sky.
+This will be in liaison with their Senior links who will report to the Principal and Associate Principals on the standard and quality of marking and feedback within their link faculties. - There will be a designated subject focus each week, where the T&L Lead/SLT link will work with subject leaders/curriculum champions to conduct learning walks, book looks and student voice. - The Senior Leadership team will conduct a book scrutiny (to be completed on Blue Sky) once per half term as indicated on the school calendar. - Any work that is not in line in with the Feedback for Learning policy must be addressed immediately with clear support, deadlines and expectations given for when this will need to be addressed. - If this is not addressed or improvements are not seen, a plan should be in place to support the member of staff.